-All assessments must be achieved at a minimum of Pass for the qualification to be awarded.
-Candidates who fail to reach the minimum standard for grade Pass for an assessment(s) will not have a qualification grade awarded and will not receive a qualification certificate.
+All assessments must be achieved at a minimum of Pass for the qualification to be achieved.
+Candidates who fail to reach the minimum standard for grade Pass for an assessment(s) will not achieve the qualification and will not receive a certificate.